-This is Grace Parisi’s sophisticated version of magic bars, that chocolate-coconut bake-sale favorite.
-Browning the butter gives the crust a nutty flavor; cooking it in a metal baking dish makes it extra crisp; and adding bacon to the filling provides an ingenious update.
+This is Grace Parisi's sophisticated version of magic bars, that chocolate-coconut bake-sale favorite.
+Browning the butter gives the crust a nutty flavor; cooking it in a metal baking dish makes it extra crisp.
+In a touch inspired by pastry chefs' favorite new ingredient, Grace adds bacon to the filling.

 This spectacular torta (Mexican sandwich) is Kogi chef Roy Choi's gift to Los Angeles's late-night partiers.
 The over-the-top combination of fried eggs, spinach, pork belly and roasted jalapeños is a little Mexican and a little Asian—a uniquely Choi hybrid.

 "Like all great desserts," says Anne Quatrano, "these brownies have only three pertinent flavors: chocolate, butter and walnuts."
 Quatrano, an F&W Best New Chef 1995, is the chef of a small empire of restaurants in Atlanta.

 At the Greenhouse Tavern in Cleveland, Jonathon Sawyer uses a little bit of foie gras to create a luscious sauce for clams.
 "It's such a simple recipe," he says.
 "I just put the clams, foie gras and vinegar in a pot and just let them get to know each other for a while."

 At Rustic, Francis Ford Coppola's restaurant in Geyserville, Coppola's half-pizza, half-calzone is named for Italy's Mount Vesuvius.